 From St Petersburg, trains run to Helsinki (Finland), Tallinn (Estonia), and Riga (Latvia).
 From Moscow, trains run to Helsinki, Riga, Tallinn, Minsk (Belarus, and on to Poland and Germany), Vilnius (Lithuania, via Minsk and on to Kaliningrad), and Kiev.
 Local trains also run between Poland and Kaliningrad.

-There is also a ferry operating between St Petersburg and Helsinki, Stockholm, and Tallinn (see here)
+There’s also a ferry operating between St Petersburg and Helsinki, Stockholm, and Tallinn, which you can book online here

 Russia’s borders with Asia